kupl/Diver/README.md

 ## Structure of Diver
 Please see [STRUCTURE.md](https://github.com/kupl/Diver/blob/main/STRUCTURE.md) for implementation of Diver.

-## Artifact
+## Research Artifact for ICSE 2023 paper
-We provide the artifacts to reproduce the experiments in our ICSE 2023 paper: [Diver-Artifact](https://github.com/kupl/Diver-Artifact)
+To reproduce the experimental results in our ICSE 2023 paper, please visit: https://github.com/kupl/Diver-Artifact